Celo L2 Specification

 • OP Stack L2 contracts are deployed.

-• The new Celo distribution schedule core contract is initialized.
+• The new Celo unreleased treasury core contract is initialized.

 Historical data migration